tredontho/purescript-book/text/chapter8.md

 You should see a randomly chosen number between `0.0` and `1.0` printed to the console.

 > _Aside:_ `spago run` defaults to searching in the `Main` module for a `main` function.
-You may also specify an alternate module as an entry point with the `--main` flag, as is done in the above example.
+You may also specify an alternate module as an entry point with the `--main` flag, as in the above example.
 Just be sure that this alternate module also contains a `main` function.

 Note that it's also possible to generate "random" (technically pseudorandom) data without resorting to impure effectful code.
 We'll cover these techniques in the "Generative Testing" chapter.

 As mentioned previously, the `Effect` monad is of central importance to PureScript.
-The reason why it's central is because it is the conventional way to interoperate with PureScript's `Foreign Function Interface`, which provides the mechanism to execute a program and perform side effects.
-While it's desireable to avoid using the `Foreign Function Interface`, it's fairly critical to understand how it works and how to use it, so I recommend reading that chapter before doing any serious PureScript work.
+The reason why it's central is that it is the conventional way to interoperate with PureScript's `Foreign Function Interface`, which provides the mechanism to execute a program and perform side effects.
+While it's desirable to avoid using the `Foreign Function Interface`, it's fairly critical to understand how it works and how to use it, so I recommend reading that chapter before doing any serious PureScript work.
 That said, the `Effect` monad is fairly simple.
-It has a few helper functions, but aside from that it doesn't do much except encapsulate side effects.
+It has a few helper functions but doesn't do much except encapsulate side effects.

 ## Exceptions

-Let's examine a function from the `node-fs` package that involves two _native_ side effects: reading mutable state, and exceptions:
+Let's examine a function from the `node-fs` package that involves two _native_ side effects: reading mutable state and exceptions:

 ```hs
 readTextFile :: Encoding -> String -> Effect String